Is It Better to Self-Publish or Get a Publisher? An Author's Guide

 You’ve written a beautiful book and now you’re ready to release it to the world.
 But before you can truly embark on your publishing journey, you need to make a major decision: will you self-publish your book, or attempt to get it published traditionally?

 Self-publishing vs. traditional publishing is one of the great debates of the literary world.
 Self-publishing authors sing the praises of creative control and higher royalties, while traditionally published authors say theirs is the only path to mainstream success.
+So, with people singing the praises of both methods the question remains: is it better to self publish or get a publisher?

 The truth, however, lies somewhere in the middle.
 There are pros and cons to both sides, and the right choice depends on you as an individual author!
 In this post, we’ll unpack those pros and cons of traditional vs. self-publishing and tell you honestly which path is better for you.
 Let’s start by breaking down what each of these terms actually means.